You can search for courses, events, people, and anything else.

 Through the app, participants receive a mixture of SMS and Facebook messages, tweets as well as audio and video recordings and are prompted to choose an action.
 This is followed by messages that challenge their assumptions and highlight the importance of speaking up against racism.

-The app has been downloaded more than 28,000 times with 60 per cent of those who played it recording that they had spoken up against racism since, and almost 98 per cent saying they now saw the importance of taking anti-racist action.
+The app had been downloaded more than 28,000 times with 60 per cent of those who played it recording that they had spoken up against racism since, and almost 98 per cent saying they now saw the importance of taking anti-racist action.

 The success of these and other outreach projects by the team is underpinned by a deep understanding of Australian Muslims.
-This is best exemplified by his team’s innovative, Australian-first survey of the Sydney Muslim community that recorded the experiences and attitudes of ordinary Muslims.
+This is best exemplified by Dunn’s team’s innovative, Australian-first survey of the Sydney Muslim community that recorded the experiences and attitudes of ordinary Muslims.

 Need to know